 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Epic Movie: Taken as a whole, the trilogy could be viewed as this, as it presents the full circle of Max's struggle with the apocalypse.
+Epic Movie: Taken as a whole, the trilogy could be viewed as this, as it presents the full circle of Max's struggle with the apocalypse and his own personal demons.

 Even Better Sequel: Mad Max 2.
 The first film was a hit in Australia, but the sequel was released in America as The Road Warrior because not many Americans had even heard of the original film yet.